<>

 9. Including HTML and CSS

-If you need to jump into regular HTML, use the html keyword. html If you need to jump into regular HTML, use the <code>html</code> keyword.
+If you need to jump into regular HTML, use the `html` parser. html If you need to jump into regular HTML, use the `html` parser.

-For CSS, use the css keyword:
+For CSS, use the css parser:

 css .green {color: green;} This text should be green. class green